espensl2000/csharp-cloud-aws-day-1/README.md

 For this exercise you should get a a backend and database working in AWS.
 You can create something simple and new or you may use an existing application, e.g. the cinema challenge and build a simple front end using technology you choose.
 You should build using the following approach:

 - Back end API using C# and the `dotnet new webapi` template with at least 1 endpoint
-- Database using PostgresSQL hosted in Azure
+- Database using PostgresSQL hosted in AWS
 - Build you application `dotnet publish -c Release -o out`
 - Compress your application
 - Deploying your Application to AWS follow the next steps